-Fly overnight to Mongolia's capital Ulaanbaatar.
-You will be met at Ulaanbaatar airport in the arrivals hall by your National Escort and/or Local Guide from Wendy Wu Tours.
-Together with all other group members who may be arriving at a similar time, you will transfer 30 minutes to your hotel.
-This evening, there will be a tour introduction at the hotel.
+Fly overnight with Cathay Pacific Airways and Mongolian Airlines to Mongolia's capital Ulaanbaatar for a three-night stay.
+You will be met at Ulaanbaatar airport in the Arrivals Hall by your National Escort and/or Local Guide from Wendy Wu Tours.
+Together with all other group members who may be arriving at a similar time, you will transfer (30 minute drive) to your hotel.
+This evening there will be a tour introduction in the hotel.
 Food and drinks will not be served at this meeting, it is simply an opportunity for your group to meet and learn more about travelling in Mongolia.
+In the event of flight delays or changes to arrival times, please see the above for details as to what to do in this circumstance.

-Ulaanbaatar - Occupying one-third of the country's population, the capital of Mongolia is also its largest city.
-Ulaanbaatar was built along the Tuul Gol River and is surrounded by picturesque mountains with the centre of the city largely occupied by Soviet-style high-rise apartments.
+Ulaanbaatar - Occupying one-third of the country's population Ulaanbaatar, the capital of Mongolia, is also its largest city.
+It was built along the Tuul Gol River and is surrounded by picturesque mountains with the centre of the city largely occupied with Soviet-style high-rise apartments.
 The majority of the population prefer to live on the outskirts of the city in the traditional Ger (circular felt tent), which happens to be the most identifiable symbol of the country.
 Situated on the rolling foothills of the Bogd Mountain, Ulaanbaatar possesses a long and unique history since its establishment in 1639.